Pros and Cons of First-Floor Primary Suites

-- Close Proximity to Common Rooms: A first-floor primary bedroom will be closer to common rooms that are used for entertaining.
+A first-floor primary bedroom will be closer to common rooms that are used for entertaining and gathering.
 If someone wants to turn in early to rest or sleep, that can make it hard to ensure peace and quiet in the bedroom.
 This can be an issue if you or your spouse keeps odd hours (i.e. for couples where one works night shifts or in emergency services with constantly varying hours).
 You may find that if your spouse or older kids want to entertain guests that activity can interfere with your sleep as well.

 Choosing the Best of Both Worlds